-Thymomas, while rare, are the most common primary tumours of the mediastinum 1.
+Thymomas, while rare, are the most common primary tumors of the mediastinum 1.
 They arise from thymic tissue.
 Most patients are between 40 to 60 years of age with an annual incidence of 0.15 per 100,000 person years 1, 2.
 There is a strong association with myasthenia gravis and paraneoplastic syndromes2.

-Yellow adipose tissue 220 x 170 x 75 mm, 513 g, containing a firm multinodular tumour.
+Yellow adipose tissue 220 x 170 x 75 mm, 513 g, containing a firm multinodular tumor.
 On one side the specimen is lined by a shiny smooth membranous pericardial surface with multiple bulging exophytic brown nodules.

 Invasive thymoma.
 WHO Types A & B3.
 90 mm maximum dimension and incompletely excised.
 Involves chest wall inked resection surface over a distance of at least 10 mm.
-Tumour bulges into pericardial cavity but with intact pericardium.
+Tumor bulges into pericardial cavity but with intact pericardium.
 Lymphatic invasion identified.
 No perineural invasion identified.

 - 1. Tomaszek S, Wigle DA, Keshavjee S, Fischer S. Thymomas: review of current clinical practice.
 Ann Thorac Surg.
 2009 Jun;87(6):1973-80. doi: 10.1016/j.athoracsur.2008.12.095.